Welcome

 Attention: Civil Unit, 501 E. Bay Street, Jacksonville, FL 32202

 All documents sent from out of state will only be served under Florida State Statute and the Florida Rules of Criminal and Civil Procedure.
 If you are sending documents that must be served under your state statute, you will need to hire a Duval County Special Process Server.
 Additionally, the Jacksonville Sheriff’s Office will only complete our agency's return of service affidavit, we will not complete any other return of service.
+Due to Public Record Law, the return of service will not list the address for service, the address where service was perfected or if an address was placed in the case style.

 Your document must state who is being served and an address for service; there can only be one individual or business to serve per document.
 Please note the Jacksonville Sheriff’s Office does not serve unknown individuals or tenants.
 The only exception is a Writ of Possession that has an unknown in the case style.
 Your unknown individual or unknown tenant documents will need to be directed to a Duval County Special Process Server for service.
 We are also unable to serve attorneys on behalf of their client.

-If your document is an enforceable document such as Writ of Attachment the cost for service is $90.00 per person.
-An information sheet with the person’s name, race, sex and date of birth is required as well.
-If your Writ of Attachment was not issued in Duval County proof from your local Sheriff’s Office that the Writ of Attachment has been entered into their local database is required.
+Writs of Attachment require an information sheet with the person’s name, race, sex and date of birth.
+If your Writ of Attachment was not issued in Duval County, proof from your local Sheriff’s Office that the Writ of Attachment has been entered into their local database is required.
 If you are a City or State Agency, the cost is $70.00.
-If you have an order or notice with a court date in addition to your enforceable document, there is an additional $40.00, or $20.00 Sheriff’s Fee required for the service of those documents.
+If you have an order or notice with a court date in addition to your writ, there is an additional $40.00, or $20.00 Sheriff’s Fee required for the service of those documents.

 If you are an attorney or appointed counsel representing an indigent client, a copy of the order signed by the Judge declaring the client indigent is required.